256dpi/fire/DESIGN.md

 A framework can create a class of structs be defining a `Model` interface that can be implemented by embedding a provided `Base` type in a struct.
 The interface must at least require the `GetBase` method that is implemented automatically when embedding `Base`.
-Additional methods may added to the interface to require more functionality.
+The `Validate` must be implemented manually to allow the framework to assess whether the structure is correct at all times.

 The package level `GetMeta` function can be used by the framework or application to classify a type and retrieve its `Meta` object.
 The `Meta` object contains